 Social distancing has been enforced throughout the course of the pandemic.
 We know from past experiences how excited kids of all ages act on Halloween.
 Little kids tend to be happy to dress up as their favorite superhero or princess, older kids are excited to compare the amount of candy they got with their friends and teenagers are looking forward to either hanging out with their friends or going to a Halloween party with a ridiculous amount of people.
 Social distancing is something that is nearly impossible to do with millions of people around the country on the day of Halloween.

-Regardless of what teenagers are doing on Halloween, they will most likely not be wearing a mask or maintaining appropriate distance from one another.
+Regardless of what teenagers are doing on Halloween, they will most likely not be wearing a mask or maintaining an appropriate distance from one another.
 If there are many attendees at a Halloween event, there is an increased risk of a person or multiple people catching the virus and spreading it to anyone who comes in contact with them.

 Younger kids usually go trick-or-treating with kids from other families, while their parents walk closely behind them.
 This will be exposing both families to each other and it can lead to higher chances the virus is spread.